 1. Low Blood Pressure

-By far the biggest factor in helping avoid a stroke is keeping your blood pressure low.
-Each single point of lower blood pressure has a huge impact on stroke risk.
-The tricky part of hypertension (high blood pressure) is that many times there are no accompanying symptoms, so it is important to be tested often for this very treatable condition.
+By far, the biggest factor in helping avoid a stroke is keeping your blood pressure low.
+Every single point of lower blood pressure has a huge impact on stroke risk.
+The tricky part of hypertension (high blood pressure) is that many times, there are no accompanying symptoms, so it is essential to be tested often for this very treatable condition.
 Statins, aspirin, and other methods are easy fixes for this dangerous disease.

 2. Healthy Weight

-Obesity increases the risk of stroke, and even losing as little as 10 pounds can have a big impact on lowering the risk.
-Achieve this by 1) watching your calorie intake, generally no more than 1500-2000 per day depending on your activity level, and 2) increasing your exercise.
+Obesity increases the risk of stroke, and even losing as little as 10 pounds can significantly lower the risk.
+You can achieve this by 1) watching your calorie intake, generally no more than 1500-2000 per day, depending on your activity level, and 2) increasing your exercise.
 Body mass index (BMI) is frequently used to assess your weight.
-See here for more information (https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html).
+Here’s what the CDC has to say about healthy weights and BMIs.

 3. Exercise